gernat/btools/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''
 ---

-**Describe the bug**
+**Description**
-A clear and concise description of what the bug is.
+Please provide a clear and concise description of what the bug is.

-**To Reproduce**
+**To reproduce**
-Steps to reproduce the behavior:
+Describe how to reproduce the behavior.
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+Provide a clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.